AB-xdev/java-annotation-processing-code-execution/README.md

-# Java Annotation Processing Backdoor
+# Java Annotation Processing Code Execution
 <sup><i>Since Java 6</i></sup>

 This is a test library to test if your compiler automatically executes Java Annotation Processors.